WhatsApp Scam

 Employee engagement

 Studies show that when employees work at inclusive companies, they are more likely to be engaged in their work.
+While diversity practices alone don’t automatically engender engagement, a more inclusive working environment does foster a more engaged workforce.
 Higher employee engagement levels lead to increased job satisfaction and better employee retention.

 Performance

 Inclusive workplaces have been shown to be more productive and higher-performing than their non-inclusive counterparts.
-When a business has a diverse range of perspectives to draw upon, they are more innovative, better at problem-solving, more productive and ultimately, more successful.
-This is one of the biggest business cases for improving inclusivity.
+When businesses have a diverse range of perspectives to draw upon, they are more innovative, better at problem-solving, more productive and ultimately, more successful.
+This is one of the biggest business cases for improving inclusion in the workplace.

 Meets legal requirements